holepunchto/pear-docs/README.md

 ### Examples

 Collection of example applications that can be used as reference during development.
+- [Cross-platform Pear App](./examples/cross-platform-pear-app.md): Cross-platform "Hello world" Pear application for Android and iOS.

-- [Bare on Mobile](./examples/bare-on-mobile.md): Example applications for using Bare runtime on Android and iOS.
+- [Bare on Mobile](./examples/bare-on-mobile.md): Reference applications for using Bare runtime on Android and iOS.
 - [React App using Pear](./examples/react-app-using-pear.md): Example application for building Pear applications using React framework.

 ## Stability indexing